matijakolaric-com/django-music-publisher/docs/manual_writer.rst

 the work may not receive an
 `International Standard Musical Work Code (ISWC) <https://matijakolaric.com/articles/identifiers/iswc/>`_

-The last column is both a work counter and link to the list of :doc:`works <manual_works>` by this writer.
+The last column is both a work counter and link to the list of :doc:`works <manual_work>` by this writer.